Codeception/codeception.github.com/docs/04-FunctionalTests.md

 > See module reference to more configuration options

-### Phalcon
+### Phalcon 4

-The `Phalcon` module requires creating a bootstrap file which returns an instance of `\Phalcon\Mvc\Application`.
+The `Phalcon4` module requires creating a bootstrap file which returns an instance of `\Phalcon\Mvc\Application`.
-To start writing functional tests with Phalcon support you should enable the `Phalcon` module and provide the path to this bootstrap file:
+To start writing functional tests with Phalcon support you should enable the `Phalcon4` module and provide the path to this bootstrap file:

 {% highlight yaml %}